SqueezeNet: Version history

-SqueezeNet was originally described in a paper entitled "SqueezeNet: AlexNet-level accuracy with 50x fewer parameters and <0.5MB model size."
-AlexNet is a deep neural network that has 240MB of parameters, and SqueezeNet has just 5MB of parameters.
+SqueezeNet was originally described in SqueezeNet: AlexNet-level accuracy with 50x fewer parameters and <0.5MB model size.
+AlexNet is a deep neural network that has 240 MB of parameters, and SqueezeNet has just 5 MB of parameters.
+This small model size can more easily fit into computer memory and can more easily be transmitted over a computer network.
 However, it's important to note that SqueezeNet is not a "squeezed version of AlexNet."
 Rather, SqueezeNet is an entirely different DNN architecture than AlexNet.
 What SqueezeNet and AlexNet have in common is that both of them achieve approximately the same level of accuracy when evaluated on the ImageNet image classification validation dataset.

-Relationship to Deep Compression
+Model compression

 Model compression (e.g. quantization and pruning of model parameters) can be applied to a deep neural network after it has been trained.
-In the SqueezeNet paper, the authors demonstrated that a model compression technique called Deep Compression can be applied to SqueezeNet to further reduce the size of the parameter file from 5MB to 500KB.
-Deep Compression has also been applied to other DNNs such as AlexNet and VGG.
+In the SqueezeNet paper, the authors demonstrated that a model compression technique called Deep Compression can be applied to SqueezeNet to further reduce the size of the parameter file from 5 MB to 500 KB.
+Deep Compression has also been applied to other DNNs, such as AlexNet and VGG.

-Offshoots of SqueezeNet
+Variants

 Some of the members of the original SqueezeNet team have continued to develop resource-efficient deep neural networks for a variety of applications.
 A few of these works are noted in the following table.
 As with the original SqueezeNet model, the open-source research community has ported and adapted these newer "squeeze"-family models for compatibility with multiple deep learning frameworks.

 In addition, the open-source research community has extended SqueezeNet to other applications, including semantic segmentation of images and style transfer.